 Clearing a Clogged Tub Drain

-Tub drains are susceptible to clogs from hair, soap residue and grease.
-Clearing a clogged tub drain is a pretty straight process.
+Tub drains are susceptible to clogs from hair, soap residue, and grease.
+Clearing a clogged tub drain is a pretty straightforward process.
 You can usually tell how close the clog is by how fast the tub begins to back up.
-A Rigid K-50 motor driven snake is used in this step-by-step.
+A Rigid K-50 motor-driven snake is used in this step-by-step.
 However, the process is the same when using a hand snake.Continue to 2 of 7 below.

 02 of 07